xingyaoww/code-act/README.md

 </p>

 We propose to use executable Python **code** to consolidate LLM agents’ **act**ions into a unified action space (**CodeAct**).
-Integrated with a Python interpreter, CodeAct can execute code actions and dynamically revise prior actions or emit new actions upon new observations (e.g., code execution results) through multi-turn interactions.
+Integrated with a Python interpreter, CodeAct can execute code actions and dynamically revise prior actions or emit new actions upon new observations (e.g., code execution results) through multi-turn interactions (check out [this example!](https://chat.xwang.dev/r/Vqn108G)).

 ![Overview](figures/overview.png)